Find food that fits your pet’s needs

 Mini breed puppies should be fed small meals frequently throughout the day to compensate for their small stomach capacity and rapacious need for energy.
 Read food labels for optimal feeding amounts and ask your vet for advice tailored for your individual little darling’,s needs.

 As with any breed, small pups should be protected but not babied.
-Although it may take a stout heart to look a fluffy little Cavalier King Charles Spaniel puppy in
+Although it may take a stout heart to look a fluffy little Cavalier King Charles Spaniel puppy in it’s big brown eyes and say “No!”, it must be done.
+Early training for small breed dogs sets the stage for a more relaxed, dependable and better-behaved canine companion later on.

 Small dogs often live significantly longer than their large and giant breed counterparts.
 Maltese, Chihuahuas, Yorkshire Terriers and Miniature Dachshunds are all well known to live to be over 12 years old.
 The median lifespan for Miniature Poodles and Border Terriers is nearly 14 years of age, with the maximums reported to be nearly 20 years of age – venerable, to be sure!